Can My UK Landlord Raise My Rent If My Boyfriend Moved In?

 The best way to avoid this situation is to make sure that you and your landlord have a written agreement for your tenancy.
 If you want to fight any unfair evictions, DoNotPay can help.

 How to Make a Complaint Against a Landlord

 If you believe that your landlord has breached your rights under the law, then you should start the complaint process.
 The Housing Act 2004 requires landlords to give tenants a written tenancy agreement that outlines how they must deal with complaints.

 You can make a complaint to your landlord if they are not following their obligations as a landlord in the agreement.
 They must respond within 35 days of receiving your complaint and provide an explanation as to what they will do now that you have made their contract with them invalid.
-If you don't get a response, DoNotPay can help you file any landlord complaint through the small claims court.
+If you don't get a response, DoNotPay can help you through the small claims court.